spaceitup/checkout-android/README.rst

     paymentUI.setGroupResId(R.raw.customgroups);
     paymentUI.showPaymentPage(this, PAYMENT_REQUEST_CODE);

-Disable default group
+Remove default group
 ----------------

 By default the Android SDK groups together payment methods VISA, Mastercard and AMEX into one card.
-To disable this default group the Android SDK must be told that no groups are desired.
-This can be achieved by initializing the Android SDK with a group json file containing an empty array.
+To remove this default group the Android SDK must be told that it should not group any payment methods.
+This is done by initializing the Android SDK with a group json file containing an empty array.

-Example disabledefaultgroup.json file:
+Example removedefaultgroup.json file:

 .. code-block:: json

     []

-Code sample how to set the disabledefaultgroup.json file:
+Code sample how to set the removedefaultgroup.json file:

 .. code-block:: java

     PaymentUI paymentUI = PaymentUI.getInstance();
-    paymentUI.setGroupResId(R.raw.disabledefaultgroup);
+    paymentUI.setGroupResId(R.raw.removedefaultgroup);
     paymentUI.showPaymentPage(this, PAYMENT_REQUEST_CODE);

 Smart Selection